hashicorp/terraform/website/docs/modules/create.html.markdown

 * **README**.
 The root module and any nested modules should have README files.
 This file should be named `README` or `README.md`.
 The latter will be treated as markdown.
-There should be a description of the module and what it should be used for, as well as a basic usage example.
+There should be a description of the module and what it can be used for.
 Consider including a visual diagram depicting the infrastructure resources the module may create and their relationship.
   The README doesn't need to document inputs or outputs of the module because tooling will automatically generate this.
 If you are linking to a file or embedding an image contained in the repository itself, use a commit-specific absolute URL so the link won't point to the wrong version of a resource in the future.

 * **LICENSE**.
 The license under which this module is available.
 If you are publishing a module publicly, many organizations will not adopt a module